1datcodes/MTSS/README.md

   - Added Profile page where users can view their username and access type
   - Only users with admin permission can edit pages now (currently sheth shilpan)
   - **To do**:
-    - Look for admin permission through database *(Implemented in V0.1.2)*
+    - Look for admin permission through database _(Implemented in V0.1.2)_

 - Version 0.1.2

   - Implemented permissions in database rather than in localstorage
   - Added confirm password in sign up
   - To do:
     - Figure out how to host the database and website (through netlify maybe)

 - Version 0.1.3

   - Added the ability to add Hyperlinks, Images, and Videos from the editor
   - Typography is now supported
-  - *Important*: Adding files requires a premium subscription to TipTap
+  - _Important_: Adding files requires a premium subscription to TipTap
   - **To do**:
     - Make the menu bar stay in place so that it's more accessible

+- Version 0.1.4
+  - Saved content to database, instead of localStorage